pruthviKamble/pruthviKamble/README.md

 -->

 I am [Pruthviraj](https://www.linkedin.com/in/pruthviraj-kambale-92b891138), more than 3 years Experienced Software Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled in Java, Golang, Spring Boot, Angular, Reactjs.
-Strong engineering professional with a Bachelors focused in Electronics Engineering from Finolex Academy of Management & Technology. . 🎯
+Strong engineering professional with a Bachelors focused in Electronics Engineering from [Finolex Academy of Management & Technology](http://famt.ac.in/) and [Post Graduation- Diploma in Advance Computing (PG-DAC)](https://www.cdac.in/) from [Know it, Pune](http://know-it.co.in/) 🎯

 I mostly work with Spring boot and React js. 🚀